Martha Smith: Motion pictures

-Real estate work
+Real estate career

 Smith began a real estate career in 1995 and became a full-time real estate broker/agent for Keller Williams Realty, serving a select, high-end clientele, largely in the Beverly Hills and Hollywood Hills areas.
 She has operated as an exclusive, service-oriented boutique-style real estate service agent within the broader framework of the Keller Williams branded environment.

 Smith appeared on the HGTV real estate television series Selling LA one of Keller Williams's brokers.
 The third episode of the first season described her as having "an A-list Rolodex of busy clients, including legendary drummer Matt Sorum, former member of the hard rock band Guns N' Roses and member of the supergroup Velvet Revolver".

+Her professional recognitions include the Gold Circle Award for Top Production and Keller Williams Agent of the Month (2011), Platinum Award for Top Production placing in the Top 15 out of approximately 350 agents (2012), and Global Realtor designation with IRES (2012).
+In 2023, she was ranked #3 Top Sales Agent of the Month in March and #9 Top Closed Volume Individual Agent out of over 700 agents for the year.
+As of 2025, at age 73, she remains active in the Los Angeles real estate market.

 Personal life

 Smith was raised in Farmington, Michigan, and attended Michigan State University, where she acquired fluency in French and Italian.

-Smith is known to have been married twice, first to Mel Blanc's son Noel from 1977 to 1986, and then to jazz musician Keith England, beginning in May 2000.
-She has no children from either marriage.
+Smith has been married twice.
+Her first marriage was to Noel Blanc, son of legendary voice actor Mel Blanc, on May 15, 1977.
+The marriage lasted nine years, ending in divorce in 1986.

+On May 7, 2000, Smith married musician Keith England, formerly of The Allman Brothers Band, Montrose, and The Tubes.
+They met while performing together in a cabaret act in 1999.
+The couple resides in Beverly Hills, California and, as of 2025, have been married for 25 years.
+Smith has no children from either marriage.